-\begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathcal{N}(\mathbf{0}_{200}, 3I_{200})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{T} \sim \mathcal{T}_{200}(4)$, where $T_d(k)$ is the $d$-dimensional distribution with i.i.d. co-ordinate variables, each following the standard $t$ distribution with $k$ degrees of freedom. \end{example}
+\begin{example} $\Zvec_{1},\ldots,\Zvec_{\tau} \sim \mathcal{N}(\mathbf{0}_{200}, 3I_{200})$ and $\Zvec_{\tau+1},\ldots,\Zvec_{n} \sim \mathcal{T}_{200}(4)$, where $T_d(k)$ is the $d$-dimensional distribution with i.i.d. co-ordinate variables, each following the standard $t$ distribution with $k$ degrees of freedom. \end{example}

 In Example 7, our proposed methods outperformed all their competitors.
 For $\tau=10$, NNG had a somewhat competitive performance, but for other choices of $\tau$, it performed poorly.
-In Example 8, JM, BG-$\ell_1$ and BG-$\ell_2$ had almost similar performance, with the former one having an edge.
-But BG-exp outperformed all of them.
+In Example 8, MJ, Proposed-$\ell_1$ and Proposed-$\ell_2$ had almost similar performance, with the former one having an edge.
+But Proposed-exp outperformed all of them.
 KCPA had a competitive performance for $\tau=25$ and $40$, but for $\tau=10$, its performance was much inferior.

 In Examples 9 and 10, two distributions have the same location (i.e., $\mu^2=0$) and the same average variance (i.e., $\sigma_1^2=\sigma_2^2$).
-So, all methods based on Euclidean distances (JM, KCPA, MST, KNN and BG-$\ell_2$) performed poorly.
-But BG-$\ell_1$ and BG-exp, particularly the latter one, had excellent performance.
+So, all methods based on Euclidean distances (MJ, KCPA, MST, KNN and Proposed-$\ell_2$) performed poorly.
+But Proposed-$\ell_1$ and Proposed-exp, particularly the latter one, had excellent performance.
 The reason has been discussed in Section 3.1.